inspired/cisco_ios/README.txt

 +++ 2.0.0 (2014-09-19)
 Features:
 * CIM 4.0 Compliance.
 MANY fields have changed names.
 You may need to change your custom searches
-* Lots of new features
+* Lots of new features.
+Dashboards have been fixed up, drilldowns enhanced, more Smart Call Home support MAKE SURE YOU REMOVE EARLIER VERSIONS OF THE CISCO IOS APP BEFORE INSTALLING THIS VERSION!

 +++ 1.6.0 (2014-07-21)
 Features: